Tree Ear or Jelly Ear, Auricularia angiospermarum and Auricularia americana

 Large

 The weird ear shape, brown color, and growth on wood make this an easy mushroom to recognize.
+Getting the species requires identifying the source of the wood it grows on.

 Small, from side